Routing

 URL Generation

-Currently, route generation of nested route groups is not supported
+Currently, URL generation for nested group routes is not supported.

 Route::any('/blog/{id}', [app\controller\BlogController::class, 'view'])->name('blog.view');